In April 2020, the

 - Proton pump inhibitors: These also reduce the production of stomach acid, and some common brands include Protonix and Nexium.

 Lifestyle changes can lead to weight loss, and cutting down on alcohol consumption can be an important first step.
 Maintaining a healthful diet and exercising regularly are key.

 Several dietary supplements claim to assist with weight loss.
-However, there is little evidence to support these claims, and some supplements may be harmful.
+However, there is little

 Alcohol bloating can be uncomfortable, and it may result from an underlying health condition.
 For example, drinking alcohol can lead to a bacterial infection that causes gastritis and, in turn, stomach bloating.

 Alcohol can also cause weight gain, which can resemble bloating.
 This weight gain stems from the high number of calories in many alcoholic drinks.